Thinking beyond borders

 Depending on nationality, a visa must be applied for before the individual enters Sweden.
 The type of visa required will depend on the purpose of the individual’s entry.
 Visas are not required for European Union (EU) nationals and several other nationals.
 A work permit is required for non-EU nationals.

-From July 1, 2013 foreign employers are required to report employees stationed in Sweden to the Swedish Work Environment Authority when the posting is longer than five days.
+Foreign employers are required to report employees stationed in Sweden to the Swedish Work Environment Authority when the posting is longer than five days.
 The foreign employer should report information about the company, the employees and designate and register a contact person in Sweden to the Swedish Work Environment Authority.

 In addition to Swedish domestic arrangements that provide relief from international double taxation, Sweden has entered into double taxation treaties with more than 60 countries to prevent double taxation and allow cooperation between Sweden and other tax authorities in enforcing their respective tax laws.